 We have covered a lot about how others are changed by us.
 We have gone through talks of leadership and communications.
-Establishing and spreading our styles and habits on others ultimately setting up our legacy.
-This is not one of those articles, and it’s not an easy article to write.
+This month, columnist Lenny Saucier covers a tough subject through an experience in his life.

 Don’t get me wrong, I love saying, “Good job.”
 If I am out in a shop and I hear or see something I like, I will pronounce that proudly, “Good job.”
 But that’s not coaching; that’s positive feedback (and I love that).
 Both positive feedback and negative feedback should be very strong parts of your communication model — and that communication model should serve as the driver of your coaching model.
 There are several coaching skills models you can look at, and they all involve feedback, active listening, building rapport and showing empathy.
 In other words, you need to